Space debris: Gabbard diagrams

 A debris cloud resulting from a single event is studied with scatter plots known as Gabbard diagrams, where the perigee and apogee of fragments are plotted with respect to their orbital period.
 Gabbard diagrams of the early debris cloud prior to the effects of perturbations, if the data were available, are reconstructed.
 They often include data on newly observed, as yet uncatalogued fragments.
-Gabbard diagrams can provide important insights into the features of the fragmentation, the direction and point of impact.
+Gabbard diagrams can provide insights into the features of the fragmentation, the direction and point of impact.

 Dealing with debris

 An average of about one tracked object per day has been dropping out of orbit for the past 50 years, averaging almost three objects per day at solar maximum (due to the heating and expansion of the Earth's atmosphere), but one about every three days at solar minimum, usually five and a half years later.
-In addition to natural atmospheric effects, corporations, academics and government agencies have proposed plans and technology to deal with space debris, but as of November 2014, most of these are theoretical, and there is no extant business plan for debris reduction.
+In addition to natural atmospheric effects, corporations, academics and government agencies have proposed plans and technology to deal with space debris, but as of November 2014, most of these are theoretical, and there is no business plan for debris reduction.